-Corporate Social Performance, Stakeholder Coalitions, Corporate Governance and Performance
+Corporate Social Performance, Resource Dependence and Firm Performance

 Keywords: corporate social performance, corporate governance, financial performance